enter the archive

 A wedding is made up of thousands of moments that disappear almost as quickly as they arrive.

 The way your partner reaches for your hand before the ceremony.
-Your parents catching each other's eye across the room.
-The sound of your friends singing every word on the dance floor.
+Your parents catching each other's eye from across the room.
+Your friends singing every word on the dance floor.
 The quiet relief that settles in when you finally have a moment alone together.

-Photography has always meant more to me than documenting a moment.
-It's the way we return to the people, places, and seasons of life that shape us.
-Every photograph becomes a piece of evidence that this life was lived, this love was real, and these moments were worth holding onto.
+Photography has never been just a way of documenting a day for me.
+It's a way of returning to the people we love, the places that shaped us, and the seasons of life that become part of who we are.
+Every photograph becomes tangible evidence that this life was lived, this love was real, and these moments were worth holding onto.

-That's the way I approach every wedding I photograph, creating honest images that become part of your family's history for generations to come.
+That's the way I approach every wedding I photograph.
+Not simply creating beautiful images, but preserving a chapter of your family's history that you'll return to for the rest of your life.

 Every photograph becomes a piece of evidence that this life was lived, this love was real, and these moments were worth holding onto.